top of page

 "The master-educator of the LKY School … He’s done a truly remarkable job in his 5 years as Vice Dean. … If you don’t have someone who provides dynamic and outstanding leadership in the core critical areas of the School, the School will not have succeeded as much as it has.
 So to all who say that the LKY School has done exceptionally well in the last 5 years, I’d say let’s be honest about it.
 Thank you Kenneth Paul Tan."

-Dean Kishore Mahbubani, speech, 2 August 2017
+Speech, 2 August 2017

 "During my 50+ years of academic work in four continents, I have not encountered a single person in a senior position who has been always scrupulously honest, constructive, objective, full of integrity and supportive.
 This is in addition to your intellectual prowess."

-Distinguished Professor Asit Biswas, letter, 2 July 2017
+Distinguished Professor Asit Biswas

 "His peers call him 'a gentleman scholar as well as a bold intellectual' ...
 He is ... the very model of a new breed of a 'modern university leader' ...
 In his own way, he is pushing the boundaries to further open the space for public discourse in Singapore for 'better outcomes for all'."